OfficeDev/hands-on-labs/O3653/O3653-22 Synchronize Outlook data/QuickStartLab.md

 Now that the app is published with the webhook, you can test that notifications are working.

 1. Browse to the published app and login.
-Click on the **Inbox** link in the top navigation bar.
+Choose on the **Inbox** link in the top navigation bar.
-1. Click the **Sync Now** button to sync your inbox.
+1. Choose the **Sync Now** button to sync your inbox.
-1. Click the **Subscribe for updates** button to create a subscription.
+1. Choose the **Subscribe for updates** button to create a subscription.
 1. In a separate browser window or tab, open https://outlook.office.com and login with the same user.
 1. Try different actions in the Outlook Web app to generate notifications.
 For example:
   - Mark a message as read or unread